corrode/corrode.github.io/content/blog/lifetimes/index.md

 }
 ```

 This can get out of hand very quickly.
 The function signature is now more complex, and it is harder to understand what the function does.
 Refactoring gets harder because you have to carry over the lifetime annotations.
 Lifetimes are not free!
-It's very easy to put yourself into a corner where it's hard to make fundamental changes to how your code works.
+It's easy to back yourself into a corner where making fundamental changes to your code becomes difficult.
 As such, explicit lifetimes should be treated as a last resort because they increase tech debt and alienate beginners.

 ## Reasons for lifetimes